Twelve-Mile Circle

 Diagram of the Twelve-Mile Circle, the Mason-Dixon Line, and The Wedge.
 The diagram shows the survey lines involved in the disputes, not current borders.

 The Twelve-Mile Circle is an approximately circular arc that forms most of the boundary between Delaware and Pennsylvania.
 It is a combination of different circular arcs that have been feathered together.

 It is nominally a circle with a variable radius of approximately 12 mi centered in the town of New Castle, Delaware.
 In 1750, the center of the circle was fixed at the cupola of the courthouse in New Castle.
 The Twelve-Mile Circle continues into the Delaware River.
-A small portion of the circle, known as the "Arc Line," forms part of the Mason-Dixon line in the United States that separates Delaware and Maryland.
+A small portion of the circle, known as the "Arc Line," forms part of the Mason–Dixon line in the United States that separates Delaware and Maryland.
 Two other small portions, although not actually demarcated until 1934, form parts of the boundary between the states of Delaware and New Jersey.
 The Twelve-Mile Circle is one of few circular territorial boundaries in the United States, along with some cities in the South, such as Plains, Georgia, and state boundaries defined by circles of latitude.

 Its existence dates back to 1681, when King Charles II granted a deed to William Penn north of the already chartered Maryland.
 Charles created an exception, consisting of 12 miles around New Castle and extending down the peninsula, since these lands were held by the Duke of York, who had won them in conquest from the Dutch colonists.
 Later, on August 24, 1682, the Duke granted these lands to Penn as well, giving him:

+All that the Towne of Newcastle otherwise called Delaware and the fort therein or thereunto belonging scituate lying and being between Maryland and New Jersey in America.
+And all that Tract of land lying within the Compasse or Circle of twelve miles about the said Towne Scituate lying and being upon the River Delaware and all islands in the said River of Delaware and the said River and Soyle thereof lying North of the Southernmost part of the said Circle of twelve miles about the said Towne.
+And all that Tract of Land upon Delaware River and Bay beginning twelve miles South from the said Towne of Newcastle otherwise called Delaware and extending South to Cape Lopen [Henlopen].

 The boundaries of the circle were the focal point of the 80-year Penn–Calvert boundary dispute.